Do you know the difference between something “basic” and something “easy”?

 This video is a more formal version of the last lesson.
 The production quality is better, the voice is clear and crisp and the narrator uses a more formal tone.

 The video lesson is broken down into steps, making it extremely easy to follow.
 It also presents interesting facts about the topic, along with useful tips for learners.

 This lesson is also just two minutes long, making it perfect for those people who simply want the facts and have less time.
 It also gives more visual cues which help you understand the content of the lesson even if you do not exactly get the meaning of the words.

 Okay, so maybe FluentU is not specifically a typing resource.
-But no English education is complete with a FluentU account!
+But no English education is complete without a FluentU account!
 Why?
-Because FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into language learning experiences.

 12 Fun ESL Typing Practice Resources and Games